Piotr Cywiński: Life

-Cywiński graduated from the Université des sciences humaines in Strasbourg (1993) as a historian of the Middle Ages, and the Catholic University of Lublin (1995).
+Cywiński graduated from the Marc Bloch University in Strasbourg (1993) in medieval studies, and the Catholic University of Lublin (1995).
 He obtained his PhD degree at the Institute of History of the Polish Academy of Sciences (PAS) in 2001.

 Professional career

-In 1996–2000 Piotr Cywiński served as vice-president of the Club of Catholic Intelligentsia (KIK) in Warsaw, followed by ten years as the President.
+From 1996 to 2000, Piotr Cywiński served as vice-president of the Club of Catholic Intelligentsia (KIK) in Warsaw, followed by ten years as the President.
 Since 2010 he has been a Board Member of KIK.

-In 2002 he co-founded the multicultural St. Adalbert's Forum, which he chaired for approximately eight years.
-He co-organized the Congresses of Gniezno in 2003, 2004 and 2005.
-In 2004 Cywiński was elected vice-president (and regional president for Europe) of the global federation of Catholic intellectuals Pax Romana ICMICA/MIIC for the mandate 2004–2008.
+In 2002, he co-founded the multicultural St. Adalbert's Forum, which he chaired for approximately eight years.
+He co-organized the Congresses of Gniezno in 2003, 2004, and 2005.
+In 2004, Cywiński was elected vice-president (and regional president for Europe) of the global federation of Catholic intellectuals Pax Romana ICMICA/MIIC for the mandate 2004–2008.